 These spells enhance the caster, granting extraordinary abilities or manifesting layers of defense.
-When casting an enhancement spell, with the exception of Read Mana, you can only target yourself and enhancement spells never benefit from the effects of foci or any runes inscribed on a focus.
+When casting an enhancement spell, with the exception of Read Mana, you can only target yourself and enhancement spells never benefit from the effects of any runes inscribed on a focus.

-Spell Cost Use Restrictions Effect Read Mana 1 1 Mana None Target one object or character within 1 foot of your hands with the "Read Mana" call to know how much Mana, if any, your target has.
+Spell Cost Use Restrictions Effect Detect Magic 4 4 Mana None You can use this spell to call "Detect Magic" and discern any types of magic affecting a creature before you, as well as that affecting anything they are wearing or holding and how much mana they have.
 Ghost Talk 2 3 Mana Referee Each time you cast this spell you can ask the nearby remnants of a dead character one question and receive a direct answer.
 Protection 3 3 Mana None You gain 1 point of magical protection.
 You can stack up to 3 points of magical protection at once by casting this spell multiple times.
 Greater Protection 6 4 Mana Restricted Prerequisite: Protection You gain 2 points of magical protection.
 You can to stack up to 6 points of magical protection at once by casting this spell multiple times.
 Bark Skin 4 4 Mana None You ignore the next damaging strike that hits you, but you still suffer any non-damaging effects that the strike carries such as "Knockback" or "Strike Down".
 Stone Skin 5 6 Mana Prerequisite: Bark Skin You ignore the next two damaging strikes that hit you, but you still suffer any non-damaging effects that those strikes carry.
 True Sight 4 4 Mana None While chanting, you can see invisible creatures within 20 feet of you.
 You can also use this spell to call "True Sight" and discern the true nature of any creature before you.
 Tree Meld 4 4 Mana None You meld with a tree that you are touching until you choose to un-meld.
 While melded with the tree you become 'invisible', using the associated gesture, and are unable to interact with the world around you.
 If the tree is struck, you are forcibly un-melded but suffer no damage or effects from the strike.
 Tree Walk 2 6 Mana Prerequisite: Tree Meld You transport yourself from a tree you are touching to one other tree within 30 feet.
 Go Out Of Character and walk directly to the new tree, then immediately return In Character.
 If you cast this spell while you are melded with a tree, you then become melded with the new tree.
 Resist 8 8 Mana None You ignore all the effects of a call targeted at you other than "Crush".
 This can be cast instantly, without an incantation.